-The pharmaceutical implementation of digital marketing and use of a true multiple channel strategy, has been under pressure for the past 10 years as virtually every other industry and sector has surpassed them in both customer centricity and progress in digital marketing.
+The pharmaceutical industry’s implementation of digital marketing and use of a true multiple channel strategy has been under pressure for the past 10 years as virtually every other industry and sector has surpassed them in both customer-centricity and progress in digital marketing.
 Many pharma companies both big and small have been testing the integration of a customer engagement digital commercial model during this time.
 Some may ask, Neil, “What exactly is digital transformation?”
 Brian Solis, a digital analyst and best-selling author, has done significant amount of work in the digital space defines digital transformation as follows:

 “The realignment of, or new investment in, technology and business models to more effectively engage digital customers at every touchpoint in the customer experience lifecycle”

 Notice that Brian defines the ‘transformation’ as both technological and customer experience dependent.
 Our business goal should be to have an internal capability for executing a digital strategy while utilizing internal resources, maximizing a real customer engagement – creating digital transformation for your brand and hopefully your company.
 However, most in the industry would say that full digital and multi-channel system integration has not been achieved in the industry.
 I spoke about some of these areas of success at Future Pharma last year, specifically how companies need to evaluate these challenges, take a look at my content @ https://www.slideshare.net/NeilKeene

 The concept of digital transformation has become a major focus for how we improve marketing capabilities in multiple areas and the time for customer centricity and digital transformation is now.
 In fact, 40% of all technology spending will go toward digital transformations with enterprises spending in excess of $2 trillion by 2019, according to IDC.
 The challenge is to create an improved digital marketing plan with this important investment.